grannycart/bibliography/Long Entries.md

 % Page 258: nigh to the man who was apt to doze over the grave always ready dug to the seaman’s hand
 % Page 259: a strange fatality pervades the whole career of these events, as if verily mapped out before the world itself was charted.
 % -- The above two references are from the Story of the Town-Ho chapter, which annoyingly seems to hinge around what the seaman whispers to the captain to keep from being whipped, but never reaveals what that was!
+% Page 265: And what sort of lively lads with the pencil those Chinese are, many queer cups and saucers inform us.
+% Page 265: As for the sign-painters’ whales seen in the streets hanging over the shops of oil-dealers, what shall be said of them?
+They are generally Richard III. whales, with dromedary humps, and very savage; breakfasting on three or four sailor tarts, that is whaleboats full of mariners: their deformities floundering in seas of blood and blue paint.
+% (Imagine if a gas station had an oil rig explosion as it's logo?
+Or crab meat was sold with a drawing of a hand mangled in hydrualics or a guy pulled overboard in the bite of a line?)
+% (In many places it surely seems like it's Melville talking, not Ishmael.
+Those parts have some entertaining stuff in them, but are clearly the parts that probably should have been cut out of the book.
+They often contain not just opinions that haven't aged well, but are wandering and sort of pointless to the whole theme of the book.
+Oh well.
+Even most great novels aren't perfect.)
+% Page 262: So there is no earthly way of finding out precisely what the whale really looks like.
+And the only mode in which you can derive even a tolerable idea of his living contour, is by going a whaling yourself; but by so doing, you run no small risk of being eternally stove and sunk by him.
+Wherefore, it seems to me you had best not be too fastidious in your curiosity touching this Leviathan.
+% Page 270: Even Scoresby, the justly renowned Right whaleman, after giving us a stiff full length of the Greenland whale, and three or four delicate miniatures of narwhales and porpoises, treats us to a series of classical engravings of boat hooks, chopping knives, and grapnels; and with the microscopic diligence of a Leuwenhoeck submits to the inspection of a shivering world ninety-six fac-similes of magnified Arctic snow crystals.
+I mean no disparagement to the excellent voyager (I honor him for a veteran), but in so important a matter it was certainly an oversight not to have procured for every crystal a sworn affidavit taken before a Greenland Justice of the Peace.

 @book{mcharg1995design,